ThanasisMattas/mattflow/README.md

 4. Higher order schemes
 5. Addition of source terms
 6. Addition of viscous models
-7. Algorithm that converts every computational second to a real-time second, playing with the fps at the post-processing timelapse, because each iteration uses different time-step (CFL condition)
+7. Algorithm that converts every computational second to a real-time second, playing with the fps<br />
+   at the post-processing timelapse, because each iteration uses different time-step (CFL condition)
 8. Moving core to C++ or Cython?
 9. Moving objects inside the domain